 In YANTSU’s 7th annual show saw the introduction of Santa Cams produced by the team itself.
 This is by far one of the largest steps forward that any team has ever taken and still to this date Team YANTSU are the only tracking team who provide their own set of Santa Cams.
 They were produced as an extension to the tracking day experience and to coincide with NORAD’s cams.
 They’re reconstruction taken from NORAD’s tracking data visualised into a 30 second clip with a voice-over from one of our members.
 They received a huge number of positive feedback when they were unveiled on the show.
 Although in this year cams purely covered the morning section of the stream as this was the first year the show was 24 hours.
 Team YANTSU itself had a makeover too, with new logos and social media designs as well as the introduction of Instagram.
 The show was again hosted on Ustream and saw a rise in viewers from 2014 and the largest on that platform.
 Finally, Team YANTSU had its very own YouTube channel, this would be the hub of all YANTSU content and would be the teams home for the future.

-Now, this allowed all YANTSU content in one place being on the channel as well as being embedded on the website.
-2016 also saw the site of Team YANTSU be completely revamped and YANTSU Santa cam’s had a complete overhaul with a few added locations.
+The move to YouTube allowed all Team YANTSU live and produced content to share one home.
+2016 also saw the site of Team YANTSU be completely revamped and YANTSU Santa Cams had a complete overhaul with a few added locations.
 Considering it was the first stream ever on YouTube by Team YANTSU the 8th Annual Show reached over 2000 viewers which is one of the highest totals since the BlogTV days.
-Substantial growth was also seen on social media with more followers on Instagram as well as Facebook receiving more than 400 new likes on tracking day!
+Substantial growth was also seen on social media with more followers on Instagram as well as Facebook receiving more than 400 new likes on Christmas Eve.
 All in all, 2016 was a very successful and innovative year for the team.

-The following year was the second to be hosted on YouTube and was the last Team YANTSU stream with Nick Tay as a Board of Director).
+The following year was the second to be hosted on YouTube and was the last Team YANTSU stream with Nick Tay at the helm.
 The 9th Annual Show featured a 24 hour stream consisting of multiple hosts, new Team YANTSU cams and a special interview with Jamie Robertson.
 The 2017 show brought back Patric Covey to the team after he was dubbed as the special guest to the broadcast.
 The year was a huge success and shows the monumental growth the team has experienced over the years.

 The biggest milestone yet was reached in 2018, as Team YANTSU reached its 10th year, making it the oldest and longest running tracking team to date.
 A revamped website was introduced along with a strong social media push helped the 10th Annual TrackingSanta LIVE Show reach new heights.
 A whopping 17,000+ turned up to watch the show after a lot of hype generated by the first Santa Cam Marathon and the 5th Annual Pre-Show which both took place on December 23rd.
 The 10th year was the biggest show yet!
 It had broken records for views, likes, social media engagement as well as having two interviews with Karl Freudnt (Voice of the NORAD Tracks Santa Cams) and Stacey Knott (Former Head of the NORAD Tracks Santa Program).
 In addition, a whole selection of Santa cams were released by Team YANTSU proving to be the most popular and advanced yet!
 It truly was a show to remember for everyone involved and definitely lived up to the hype of being the 10th show.